microsoft/BuildTourHack/stories/3/312_Camera.md

     }
     ```

 That's it.
-Test it out to make sure it all works as expected.
+Test it out to make sure it all works as expected and you can navigate to the new (but empty) page.

 #### Capture image from camera on Android and UWP